iamAnki/WeatherApp/README.md

 Using HTML,CSS,JS

-I am using open weather api .
+I am using open weather API
-This app can tell the weather of current location as well as particular location.